lukepereira/UAVLogViewer/README.md

 ## Getting started

--   Follow `Build Setup` below to start serving the UI
+-   Follow [Build Setup](#build-setup) below to start serving the UI
+-   In a seperate terminal
+    -   Change directory to the API folder: `cd api`
+    -   Init .env file with your OAI token: `cp .env.example .env`
--   In a seperate terminal, start the API: `cd api && npm start`
+    -   Start the API: `npm start`
--   Open chatbot from widgets:
+-   View the UI at http://localhost:8080 and open the chatbot widget
     -   Load flight log data
     -   Click (...) to show widgets
-    -   Click 'AI assistant' widget
+    -   Click the 'AI assistant' widget

 ## Feature overview

 -   After uploading a UAV flight log or loading the sample:
     -   A stable sessionId is generated based on a hash of the log data
     -   Log data is uploaded as a multipart/form-data file to the server using the sessionId in the filename.
 See [log documentation](./api/src/handlers/agent/prompts/logDocumentation.js) for details on the available data fields
-    -   Both Telemetry `*.tlog` log files and Dataflash `*.bin` files are supported and can be analyzed.
+    -   Both Telemetry files (`*.tlog`) and Dataflash files (`*.bin`) are supported and can be analyzed by the chat
-    -   After storing log data, a pre-processing step is triggered to collect statistical info and relevant documentation for the log file and saved to the server asynchronously after receiving a log file.
-All available numerical series in the flight log data are analyzed using `simple-statistics`.
+    -   After storing log data in disk storage, an async pre-processing step is triggered to collect statistical info and relevant documentation for the log file which is also saved to disk.
+All available numerical series in the flight log data are analyzed using [simple-statistics](https://simple-statistics.github.io/).
 Descriptional statistics include count, mean, std, min, median, max, and variance.
-When an associated time data is parsed, time-series statistics included are slope (regression.m), intercept (regression.b) and r2.
+When associated time data is parsed, time-series statistics included are slope (regression.m), intercept (regression.b) and r2.
--   On the UI, after clicking the chat widget, a [deep-chat](https://deepchat.dev) interface is opened with a connection to the API using the current sessionId
+-   On the UI, after clicking the chat widget, a [deep-chat](https://deepchat.dev) interface is rendered with a connection to the API using the current sessionId
 -   Chat functionality includes:
     -   Flight log analysis: Depending on the user query, the chat workflow identifies relevant subparts in the available log data to analyze.
-It uses a MapReduce-like workflow to dispatch subagents to generate answers for each subpart, each using the minimal sufficent context composed of relevant log data subparts, their documentation, and their precomputed statistics.
+It uses a MapReduce-like workflow to dispatch subagents to generate answers for groups of similar subparts of the log data.
+Each subagent aims to use the minimal sufficent context composed of relevant log data subparts, their precomputed statistics, and their documentation.
 Responses from subagents are then synthesized into a final response and returned to the user.
-    -   Query types: This workflow is designed to very simple while generalizing to both narrow queries (e.g. examining only one or two subparts of a log file) as well as high-level queries like anomaly detection (e.g. examining all subparts of the logfile).
+    -   Query types: This workflow is designed to be simple while also capable of generalizing to answer both narrow queries (e.g. examining only one or two subparts of a log file) as well as high-level queries like anomaly detection (e.g. examining all subparts of the logfile).
-    -   Follow up question or clarification: After synthesizing a response, a relevant follow-up question to explore the data more or to further clarifiy the user's intent is appended to the output.
+    -   Follow up question or clarification: After synthesizing a response, a relevant follow-up question to explore the data in more depth or to clarifiy the user's intent is appended to the output.
-    -   Help: Users can also ask questions about the chat functionality or the flight data schema, which is answered with documentation dynamically added to the prompt.
+    -   Help: Users can also ask questions about the chat functionality or the flight log data schema, which is answered using documentation dynamically added to the context.
     -   Out-of-domain questions: Indirect questions outside of the domain of flight log data analyses or documentation can still be answered, but will have a disclaimer string `[LLM: verify]` appended to the response.

 ## Chat agent workflow

 The chat workflow uses [langgraph](https://www.langchain.com/langgraph) to manage agent orchestration.
-Currently `gpt-4.1-mini` is being used throughout, but tradeoffs can be made for using better reasoning models with slower responses if desired.
+Currently `gpt-4.1-mini` is being used throughout, but tradeoffs can be made for using better, more expensive reasoning models with slower responses if desired.

 The top-level graph in the chat workflow follows an [orchestrator-worker pattern](https://docs.langchain.com/oss/python/langgraph/workflows-agents#orchestrator-worker) with an additional step to add a follow up question.